-The securitization does not include a revolving period during which the SPV could purchase additional assets.
-However, the Fondo will purchase the additional draw-downs under the securitised credit lines (i.e. debtors do not change, just their relative exposure) on a daily basis until their maturity, using the cash generated from principal repayment and prepayments (swept to the fund accounts every 48 hours) from the loans and the other credit lines.
+In addition, the SPV will purchase the additional drawdowns under the securitised credit lines (i.e. debtors do not change, just their relative exposure) on a daily basis until their maturity, using the cash generated from principal repayment and prepayments (swept to the fund accounts every 48 hours) from the loans and the other credit lines.
 According to Santander, the average utilization level in the credit lines sub-pool will normally be around 70-80%.
 If there is not enough cash in the treasury account, the fund will make use of a liquidity line.

-Every month, Santander will generate a public document with the list of additional draw-downs purchased by the Fondo and send it to the Spanish Securities and Exchange Commission (CNMV).
+Every month, Santander will generate a public document with the list of additional draw-downs purchased by the SPV and send it to the Spanish Securities and Exchange Commission (CNMV).